Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Although initially met with resistance (what does that tell you about how society values mothers?), it eventually gained popular approval and became an annual celebration.

-The holiday, when recognized, was meant to honor the mother-child relationship and reflect traditional American values, especially during the Progressive era and World War I when it served to boost morale and express national loyalty, celebrating traditional roles within the family and society.
+The holiday, when recognized, was meant to honor the mother-child relationship and reflect traditional American values.
+Especially during the Progressive era and World War I. It served to boost morale and express national loyalty, celebrating traditional roles within the family and society.

-While Anna’s intent to celebrate her mother may have been well intended, the DNA of this day is painful for me as a trauma therapist both because the “traditional role” of mothering is shaped by the oppressive social force of Patriarchy and the result of this force is that it’s profoundly negatively impacted many mothers’ mental health, leading to their own inability to care well for their children, sometimes translating into childhood trauma experiences.
+While Anna’s intent to celebrate was well intended, the DNA of this day is painful for me as a therapist.
+Both because the “traditional role” of mothering is shaped by the oppressive social force of Patriarchy and the result of this force is that it’s profoundly negatively impacted many mothers’ mental health, leading to their own inability to care well for their children, sometimes translating into childhood trauma experiences.

 (Side note: between being a trauma therapist and lifelong feminist, you can imagine how fun I am at cocktail parties…)